tinkercademy-bootcamp/chat-project-HariAakash646/exercise-5/README.md

   * Divide the Server class and Client into different files
   * Further the declaration of the class and its methods are seperated from the definition of the methods.
 - What namespace and directory structure should you use?
 Why?
+  * Place the Server and Client classes in different files.
+  * namespaces aren't needed as the methods are lready split into classes.

 ## Programming Sense of Taste

 - How do you judge what makes a particular choice of namespace and directory structure?
+  * Depends on if the structure works well for the required codebase.
 - How do you judge what makes a good naming convention or programming style?
+  * Consistent, Meaningful, Understandable

 ## "Senses" in Programming

 - Have you ever heard of programmers referring to "code smells"?
 How can code smell?
+  * code smells are characteristics in a code which indicates a deeper problem
+  * not bugs but rather consequences of poor code quality
 - What does it mean to have a sense of taste in programming?
 How can code taste?
 - Is there an analogue for every sense?